Our add-in suite will make MS Office easy, efficient and brand compliant.

 Rebranding almost always includes a change to the brand's corporate design.
 Even if the logo remains the same, changes to the website, marketing materials, or products are often part of the rebranding.
 So, after the rebranding plan is in place, you can commission internal or external designers to develop the visual implementation of your rebranding.

 Before you share the results of your rebranding with the public, don't forget to inform all employees who were not involved in the process.
 Rebranding can be a crucial redesign of your brand and employees need to continue to identify with it.
-Especially employees with customer and partner contact contribute significantly to the representation of your brand and carry the changed brand to the outside world, so they definitely need to be onboard.
+Especially employees with customer and partner contacts contribute significantly to the representation of your brand and carry the changed brand to the outside world, so they definitely need to be onboard.

 Finally, there is probably the most extensive, but also the most exciting step of your rebranding process: the rollout of your rebranding and the public presentation.
 You can present your new designs and ideas to your customers and partners via social media, newsletters, and your website.
 However, you should keep in mind: after the rebranding is before the next rebranding.
 You should closely monitor and analyze the results of your rebranding process and adjust your decisions if necessary.